How to choose between MDF or hardwood shutters?

 “Hardwoods are excellent for carving, and are less likely to decay than softwoods or MDF”

-Deciduous trees (those that shed their leaves in winter) are in most of the world.
+Deciduous trees (those that shed their leaves in winter) exist in most of the world.
 They are in both temperate and tropical climates.
-Tropical hardwoods are quicker growing, making them a good choice for furniture.
+Tropical hardwoods are growing quicker, making them a good choice for furniture.
 Although their names may not be as familiar in UK homes.

 There are many types of hardwood.
 These include Oak, Mahogany, Birch, Willow, Teak, Elm, Wenge, Cherry, Ebony, and Beech.

 Medium Density Fibreboard, or MDF, is a great choice for furniture.
 This includes desks, tables, and bookshelves throughout the home.
 Made from combining various wood fibres using wax and resin, MDF can be robust and stable.
 This minimises the risk of warping or twisting caused by fluctuating temperatures.

 Being manufactured rather than grown, MDF does not feature grain or knots.
 This means it has a smooth finish.
 Due to its production process, MDF does not have the natural beauty of other materials.
 So, it’s often painted or coated with a wood-effect veneer to enhance the character.

 As it’s crafted from recycled wood, choosing a premium MDF product such as Antigua helps to save trees.
 Yet, as with all materials, there are some drawbacks.
 MDF can take damage from water and possible substances used during manufacturing processes.

 What are the advantages of hardwood Vs MDF shutters?

 One of the most popular building materials, wood, has been used for thousands of years.
 Wood is durable and robust.
 This helps wooden products maintain an incredible lifespan.
 Wood is a better long-term investment than cheaper, off-the-shelf alternatives.